MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-performance-enhancements/includes/2-memory-feedback.md

 As with batch mode memory grant feedback, row mode memory grant feedback activity is visible using the `memory_grant_updated_by_feedback` extended event.

 Memory grant feedback doesn't require the Query Store.
-However, the persistance improvements introduced in SQL Server 2022 require the Query Store to be enabled for the database and in a `read write` state.
+However, the persistence improvements introduced in SQL Server 2022 require the Query Store to be enabled for the database and in a `read write` state.

 Starting with row mode memory grant feedback, two new query plan attributes is shown for actual post-execution plans: `IsMemoryGrantFeedbackAdjusted` and `LastRequestedMemory`, which are added to the `MemoryGrantInfo` query plan XML element.